parallelchain-io/prfcs/PRFCS/prfc-2.md

 The Non-Fungible Token Standard (PRFC 2) defines a standard interface for non-fungible tokens implemented as ParallelChain smart contracts.
 "Non-Fungible Tokens" or NFTs is taken here to have the same meaning as in Ethereum's ERC-721, namely a set of transferable entities on a blockchain with identification metadata unique to its creator.
 For example, a title for a plot of land is a non-fungible token, since a title identifies a singular, unique plot of land (i.e., no two titles identifies the same plot of land).

-A standard contract interface for non-fungible tokens allows more seamless interoperability, since applications can make the simplifying assumption that all PRFC 2-implementing contracts always export the same, named set of Methods (they may export more).

 ## Organization

 This specification is organized into six sections: